jfields7/plot-tools/README.md

   beforehand.
 Additionally, limitations in `matplotlib` mean that plot ranges spanning many orders of magnitude are typically truncated to the data range of the each block, which can result in artifacts.
-* Many features, such as derived variables and `Image`, are only supported for 2D data.
 * The `smooth_walk` function of Tracker currently assumes the trajectory of interest is only in the x-y plane.